 SDCP's neutral position on biomass procurement remains unchanged.
-SDCP completed its initial long-term renewable energy contracting efforts in 2021 and has yet to receive offers from eligible "clean firm" renewable energy resources under its current RFO, so it is difficult to predict how the organization's renewable energy supply portfolio will evolve over time.
+SDCP completed its initial long term renewable energy contracting efforts in 2021 and has yet to receive offers from eligible "clean firm" renewable energy resources under its current RFO, so it is difficult to predict how the organization's renewable energy supply portfolio will evolve over time.
 While SDCP has no specific preferences for or against biomass resources, the prospect of procuring such resources will be dependent upon offers received during future solicitation processes.
+SDCP has executed a 5-year deal with an existing biomass facility and is in negotiations on a new-build facility that came to SDCP through the clean-form RFO that was issued in 2022.
 To the extent that future biomass offers/proposals are competitive (with similar offers received from other resource types) and/or in the event SDCP adopts policies explicitly supporting the acquisition of biomass energy resources, SDCP will consider the inclusion of biomass energy within its renewable energy supply portfolio.